Japanese Dragon Tattoos

 There is still some stigma about tattoos in Japan due to their association with criminal gangs like the Yakuza, so this is something to be aware of if you’re living in the country or planning a visit.

-The arm is a great placement for a Japanese dragon tattoo as it allows you to show off the bright colors associated with the creature.
+The limb is a great placement for a Japanese dragon tattoo as it allows you to show off the bright colors associated with the creature.

-Arm tattoos tend to have the dragon coiled around the lower arm and forearm with its head at the shoulder, sometimes leading into a sleeve.
+Limb tattoos tend to have the dragon coiled around the lower limb and forearm with its head at the shoulder, sometimes leading into a sleeve.

 Smaller designs are also popular, with the dragon curled around the wrist.